lethenju/spotify_rust/README.md

 ```

 Authorize the application to use your data, and you will be redirected to
-localhost witha token in the URI.
+localhost with a token in the URI.
 Put that token in a file named `refresh_token`
 in the root folder of the repository and you should be ok!

 I plan to automate that process as soon as possible to make it easier for you :)